Joint fluid culture is a laboratory test to detect infection-causing germs in a sample of fluid surrounding a joint.

 A sample of joint fluid is needed.
 This may be done in a doctor's office using a needle, or during an operating room procedure.
 Removing the sample is called joint fluid aspiration.

-The fluid sample is sent to a laboratory where it is placed in a special dish and watched to see if bacteria, fungi, or viruses grow.
+The fluid sample is sent to a laboratory.
+There, it is placed in a special dish and watched to see if bacteria or fungi grow.
 This is called a culture.

 How to Prepare for the Test

 Your health care provider will tell you how to prepare for the procedure.
 No special preparation is needed.
 But, tell your provider if you're taking a blood thinner, such as aspirin, warfarin (Coumadin) or clopidogrel (Plavix).
 These medicines can affect test results or your ability to take the test.

 Sometimes, the provider will first inject numbing medicine into the skin with a small needle, which will sting.
 A larger needle is then used to draw out the synovial fluid.